dr-you-group/GDE2025AntiplateletAnalysis/README.md

 In this guide, we will assume that you have downloaded the .ZIP archive to **`D:/git/ohdsi-studies/<YourNetworkStudyName>`.**

-3. [Use RStudio to open the project file](https://support.posit.co/hc/en-us/articles/200526207-Using-RStudio-Projects#:~:text=There%20are%20several%20ways%20to,Rproj). `<YourNetworkStudyName>.Rproj` which is found in the root directory of `D:/git/ohdsi-studies/<YourNetworkStudyName>` (or wherever you opted to download the study package).
+3. [Use RStudio to open the project file](https://support.posit.co/hc/en-us/articles/200526207-Using-RStudio-Projects#:~:text=There%20are%20several%20ways%20to,Rproj). `GDE2025AntiplateletAnalysis.Rproj` which is found in the root directory of wherever you opted to download the study package.

 The first time you run this study, you will need to restore the execution environment using [renv](https://rstudio.github.io/renv/).
 To do this,